Assassinations of George Moscone and Harvey Milk: Trial and aftermath

 White never made a direct statement of remorse, and only one relayed as hearsay was given by a prison duty nurse who attended to White in 1983.
 He was paroled in 1984 and served this parole in the Los Angeles area, away from San Francisco.
-Frank Falzon, the homicide detective that took White's statement the day of the murders, said in 1998 that he met with White in 1984, and at that meeting, White confessed that not only was his killing of Moscone and Milk premeditated, but that he had actually planned to kill Silver and Brown as well.
+Frank Falzon, the detective who took White's statement after the assassinations, said in 1998 that he met with White in 1984 and that White had admitted that not only was his killing of Moscone and Milk premeditated, but he had actually planned to kill Silver and Brown as well.
 Falzon quoted White as having said, "I was on a mission.
 I wanted four of them.
 Carol Ruth Silver, she was the biggest snake ... and Willie Brown, he was masterminding the whole thing."
 After serving his parole, White moved back to the San Francisco area in early 1985, and committed suicide there that October.

-San Francisco Weekly has referred to White as "perhaps the most hated man in San Francisco's history".

-In the late 1990s, Frank Falzon showed a KTVU reporter some of the evidence that still existed in police custody, including the clothing Dan White had worn, a tape of his police interrogation, Moscone's liquor bottles and glasses from the site of his shooting, and White's original resignation letter to Moscone.
-The revolver used in the murders, serial number 1J7901, was for a time assumed missing from police evidence storage.
+In November 1988, Falzon showed a KTVU reporter some of the evidence that still existed in police custody, including the clothing White had worn, a tape of his police interrogation, liquor bottles and glasses from the site of Moscone's shooting, and White's original resignation letter to Moscone.
+The revolver used in the murders was for a time assumed missing from police evidence storage.
 An SFPD clerk later confirmed that he had destroyed it "in 1983 or thereabouts" while witnessed by his supervisor, and under a 1982 court order to do so.
 Its parts were melted down in a foundry that produced manhole covers.